mebobby2/travel-agency/README.md

 ### App
-You can run your application in dev mode that enables live coding using:
+You can run your application in dev mode that enables live coding using.
+Run this command in each of the modules:
 ```
 ./mvnw quarkus:dev
 ```